 Celery is also quite mild in flavor, so it’s something that will still help to add flavor to your foods without being too strong.
-For this reason, most people will like including it in their daily diet plan.
+For this reason, most people will like to include it in their daily diet plan.

 So let’s walk you through some of these benefits of celery right now so that you can get a feel for what I’m referring to.

-Before we dive into the health benefits, let’s take a closer peek into the nutritional facts that celery has to offer.
+Before we dive into the health benefits, let’s take a closer peek at the nutritional facts that celery has to offer.
 Per one cup of raw, chopped celery, you’ll take in:

 · 16 calories